 And then Lili I thought a lot about Lanvin, we took a lot of inspiration from a style of clothes that Lanvin used to callrobe de style: much more theatrical, with a lot of emphasis on the waist that created an ideal of a woman. --- Paco Delgado, costume designer ---

-And he is right, Lanvin's work is much more feminine that your standard 20's dress, but it's nothing like the dresses they ended up using for Lili.
+And he is right, Lanvin's work is much more feminine than your standard 20's dress, but it's nothing like the dresses they ended up using for Lili.

 But despite all my complaining, most of her dresses are not so glaringly out of period.
 Most of her costumes, during her first outings as a woman, are early 1920's at least.